BLAST-WarpX/warpx/.github/ISSUE_TEMPLATE/installation-issue.md

 labels: [install]
 ---

+_Please remove any sensitive information (e.g., passwords, API keys) from your submission.
+Thank you for taking the time to report this issue.
+We will respond as soon as possible._

 **Where are you trying to install WarpX?**
 A clear and concise description of where you want to install WarpX.